 Common ABO Grouping and Rho (D) Typing Test Questions

 Is ABO Grouping and Rho (D) Typing important?

 Yes.
 You never know when you’re going to need blood transfusions, and knowing your blood and Rho type may save your life.
 In any case, the health practitioners will perform this test on you prior to any procedure.

 Who can receive any blood type and who can’t?

 People with AB+ blood type can receive any blood and Rho type, but people with O- blood type can receive only the same type.

 What are the other uses for ABO Grouping and Rho (D) Typing?

 This test can also help determine who the birth parents are.
 For example, a woman wants to identify who her baby’s father is.
 Blood samples will be taken from the mother, the baby, and the possible fathers, and the results of the baby’s test will be checked against the possible father’s blood types.
 The person who closely matches that of the baby’s is the possible father.
 Of note, the ABO Grouping and Rho (D) Typing is more useful in proving or verifying that the man isn’t the baby’s father, rather than the opposite.
 For more accurate results, other tests will be done like HLA test and DNA test.

-LabEspy recommends Walk-In Lab, Discounted Labs, Health Testing Centers for this test.
+LabEspy recommends Lab Testing API, Discounted Labs, Health Testing Centers for this test.